 We can’t expect teachers to waste their constrained class time on something that is “just fun.”
 We must convince them a library lesson visit is relevant to what students are studying in the classroom.
 So, whenever I find or imagine a great lesson idea, I ask myself 3 questions:

 - What subject curriculum standard does this best support?

 - How do I make the lesson irresistible to teachers and students?

 - Who are my most accommodating teachers in this subject?

 If we expect teachers to bring students to the library, we must offer something that will enhance classroom activity, not take time away from it.
 Even if a lesson serves a good library purpose, it’s only useful if we can tie it to a subject standard.
 This is where knowledge of subject curriculum is essential, and to help me choose the best subject to support, I use my Library Lesson Matrix which documents topics being studied in subject-area classrooms during the school year.

 Once I decide which subject is best suited for the lesson idea, I then fill in my Library Lesson Planner with the subject’s Standards.
-If you’ve not already downloaded PDFs of national standards for the various curricula, here are links to some of them:
+If you’ve not already downloaded PDFs of national standards for various curricula, here are links to some of them:

 - Common Core State Standards for ELA

 By Disciplinary Core or by Topic